 Can you ruin a glass top stove?

-While it’s rare to completely ruin a glass top stove, there are certain things that can make them more difficult to maintain.
+While it’s rare to completely ruin a ceramic glass top stove, there are certain things that can make them more difficult to maintain.

 Cast iron pots and pans

-Cast iron is very heavy and glass top stoves are glass!
+Cast iron is very heavy and ceramic glass top stoves are glass!
 It’s not recommended, but if you’re going to use cast iron cookware, be very careful placing it on the glass so you don’t crack it and break it.
 Also, make sure there is no buildup on the bottom of your cast iron cookware that could melt to the hot glass surface.

 Be careful moving pots and pans around